-Bridge to Support is a service delivered by Health in Mind for survivors in Scotland of childhood abuse by the Jesuits or their staff in their parishes, schools or in other works.
+Bridge to Support is a service delivered by Health in Mind for survivors in Scotland of childhood abuse by a Jesuit, a member their staff, or a volunteer.

 It is for people who currently live in Scotland, do not wish to be in contact with the Jesuits at this stage and were under the age of 18 at the time of the abuse.

 Getting help is quick and easy.
 You can phone, email or complete the contact form.